 - Applications driving this research; structural integrity and failure, impact on spacecraft, aircraft ditching, sloshing, impact on aircraft (birdstrike, ice, hard object), high strain-rate material behaviour, shockwaves in solids, fragmentation and crashworthiness.

-Sectors: aeronautics, space, defence, manufacturing, energy and offshore
+Sectors: aeronautics, space, defence, automotive, manufacturing, energy and offshore.

 This expertise is directly linked to teaching and supervision of PhD and MSc students and professional development programmes.